 - Measuring control of the muscles around the rectum (anal manometry).
 A manometry test is typically done on older children and adults.
 The doctor inflates a balloon inside the rectum.
 The surrounding muscle should relax as a result.
 If it doesn't, Hirschsprung's disease could be the cause.

-For most people, Hirschsprung's disease is treated with surgery to bypass the part of the colon that's lacking nerve cells.
+For most people, Hirschsprung's disease is treated with surgery to bypass or remove the part of the colon that's lacking nerve cells.
 There are two ways this can be done: a pull-through surgery or an ostomy surgery.

 In this procedure, the lining of the diseased part of the colon is stripped away.
 Then, the normal section is pulled through the colon from the inside and attached to the anus.
 This is usually done using minimally invasive (laparoscopic) methods, operating through the anus.